doantronghieu/Nexus/others/docs/projects/IPVM/doc-ai.md

 ## Technical Implementation

-IPVM Sentinel AI is built on a sophisticated technical architecture designed for reliability, scalability, and continuous evolution.
+IPVM Platform AI is built on a sophisticated technical architecture designed for reliability, scalability, and continuous evolution.

 ### Core AI Architecture